 On any given day there are thousands of construction projects going on around the globe.
 But there are some construction projects of mammoth proportions.
 Here are some of those highly revered construction projects of the World’s largest scale:

 Dubailand – This Dubai project is huge.
+One of the world’s largest.
 So big three Disney World theme parks could fit inside.
-This $64 billion venture consists of 278 kilometers and it includes sports venues, eco-tourism, theme parks, science attractions, health care facilities, science-related attractions, and even hotels.
+This $64 billion venture consists of 278 kilometers and it includes sports venues, eco-tourism, theme parks, science attractions, healthcare facilities, science-related attractions, and even hotels.
 Inside Dubailand will be the largest hotel in the world, containing a 10-million-square-foot mall and 6,500 rooms.
 This project is set for a 2025 completion date.

 International Space Station – The International Space Station circles the earth every 92 minutes.
 It was built by a consortium consisting of 5 space agencies and 15 nations, it has construction costs exceeding $60 billion.
 The eventual costs are anticipated to exceed $1 trillion.
 And plans are for it to have the ability to house up to a million occupants.

 London Crossrail Project – The first underground train system in the world is continuing to grow with 26 more miles of the tunnel being added to connect 40 stations.
 This project is expected to cost about $23 billion.
 It is being completed in phases, with the first section becoming operational in 2018 and the last section being in service by 2020.

 Bejing Airport – This airport in China saw its first phase completed for the 2008 Olympiad.
 Further expansion is expected to be done by 2025.
 Zaha Hadid designed Terminal 1, which incorporates several design concepts of sustainability while presented in a futuristic approach.